hagenjp/caporaso-lab.github.io/teaching/_sources/courses/2020.01-450/homework_assignments.rst.txt

 (You can name the output file whatever you'd like  - here I named it `yellowstone-clean.csv`.)

-To submit this assignment, after you have completed your code and tested it, rename your script to include your NAU id in the name, so the file name looks like: `fix-table-<nau-id>.py`, where `<nau-id>` is replaced with your NAU id.
+.. important:: To submit this assignment, after you have completed your code and tested it, rename your script to include your NAU id in the name, so the file name looks like: `fix-table-<nau-id>.py`, where `<nau-id>` is replaced with your NAU id.
 For example, my file would be named `fix-table-jgc53.py`.
 Email this file to Dr. Caporaso (greg.caporaso@nau.edu) with the subject line: Assignment 3.